adam-delreal/Data-Science-Portfolio/README.md

 Classification Models • Random Forest Classifier

 **Insights:**
-After evaluating the performance of several models, Facebook's Prophet has the best results containing a small margin of error.
+After evaluating the performance of several models, Facebook's Prophet has the best results containing a small margin of error when forecasting stock prices.

-Followed by the Ordinary Least Squares Linear Regression Model, which is not entirely overfit and predicts fairly well.
+Followed by the Ordinary Least Squares Linear Regression Model, which is not entirely overfit and predicts prices fairly well.

 Most models perform poorly and are overfit, specially those dealing a decision tree nature since, values are placed in buckets and is inefficient for sequential quantitative data.